iamvery/docs/warmup/view.md

 ## Comment Form / List

 Now let's build the form a user would use to create a comment, along with a comments list.
-In a new `app/views/_comment-form.html` file, add the following
+Create a new `app/views/_comment-form.html` file, add the following
 markup:

 ```html